Moose Jaw: Sports and recreation

 Moose Jaw is also home to two curling clubs, the Moose Jaw Curling Centre and the Temple Gardens Centre.

 Education

 Local institutions include five high schools and 15 elementary schools.
 The schools are in the Prairie South School Division and the Holy Trinity Catholic Schools.

 École Ducharme offers preschool to grade 12 and is Moose Jaw's only Francophone school.

 École fransaskoise de Moose Jaw offers French Immersion from preschool to grade 9.

 Moose Jaw is also home to a campus of Saskatchewan Polytechnic.

 Infrastructure

 Health care

-Moose Jaw Union Hospital, part of the Five Hills Health Region, was the primary health care provider for the city since 1948, but closed in 2015 and was replaced by Dr. F.H.
+Moose Jaw Union Hospital was the primary health care provider for the city since 1948, but closed in 2015 and was replaced by Dr. F.H.
 Wigmore Regional Hospital in the city's northeast end.
 The new location was partly picked for its proximity to the Trans-Canada Highway.
 The Wigmore Hospital uses LEAN methodology to save time and money in healthcare.

 Security

 The Moose Jaw Fire Department (est. 1906) is a 57-member fire and rescue service that provides fire suppression to the city and CFB Moose Jaw.
 It has two stations, North Hill Fire Station (Headquarters) and South Hill Fire Station.
 It is also contracted out to CFB Moose Jaw to provide structural fire suppression services.

 Ambulatory (EMS) services are provided by Five Hills Health Region, which operates an EMS station in Moose Jaw; non-emergency services are provided by St. John Ambulance.

 The Moose Jaw Police Service, with 54 sworn members, provides policing for the city and holds both municipal and provincial jurisdiction in partnership with the Royal Canadian Mounted Police.